elyby/accounts/README.md

 ### User interface

-This repository contains only the source code for the backend API while the interface is in a [nearby repository](https://github.com/elyby/accounts-frontend).
+This repository contains only the source code for the backend API while the interface is in the [separate repository](https://github.com/elyby/accounts-frontend).
 Linux and Mac users can use the following script to get the latest version of the UI:

 ```bash